noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

   signrawtransactionwithwallet <hexstring>
     # returns a new hex string
   sendrawtransaction <hexstring>
-    # returns a transaction id (hashed, hexstring)
+    # returns a transaction hash (transaction id hexstring)
-    # run it through gettxout to decocde it
+    # run it through gettxout/gettransaction to view details
+  gettransaction <txid> # view details about a transaction
+    # amount: how much the wallet received/sent depending if the wallet sent/received
+    # fee: fee amount
+    # confirmations: amount of confirmations
+    # txid: the txid
+    # details array
+  getrawtransaction <txid>

 ```

 ### environments